dodecaphonix/turkish_makam_study/README.md

 ## Run project

-To spin up the web UI, use Poetry to run webserver from within a virtual environment:
+To view the web UI, use Poetry to spin up the webserver from within a virtual environment:
 ```
 poetry run python app.py
 ```

+Then, navigate to http://127.0.0.1:5000 in a web browser.